gsoules/MkDocs/digital-archive/docs/administrator/zoomable-images.md

 ```

 ## Tag the Item as zoomable
-1. Edit the item and choose the `Tags` tab.
+-   Edit the item and choose the `Tags` tab

-1. In the `Add Tags` box type `Zoomable`  (it will start to fill in automatically as you type)
+-   In the `Add Tags` box type `Zoomable`  (it will start to fill in automatically as you type)

-1. Click the `Add Tags` button
+-   Click the `Add Tags` button

-1. Click `Save Changes`
+-   Click `Save Changes`

-1. Note that the tag simply makes it easier for people to find the image.
+-   Note that the tag simply makes it easier for people to find the image
-    The image will be zoomable whether you tag it or not.
+    The image will be zoomable whether you tag it or not

 ## Zoom tiles upload methods